aginjithgj/SalesApp/README.md

 ## Usage

-1. **Login**: Start the application, and log in using default credentials (admin:admin).
-You can update these credentials later.
-2. **Manage Products**: Navigate to the "Products" section to add or update product details.
+1. **Manage Products**: Navigate to the "Item" section to add or update product details.
-3. **Manage Purchases**: Use the "Purchases" page to add purchase details and update stock levels.
+2. **Manage Purchases**: Use the "Purchases" page to add purchase details and update stock levels.
-4. **Sales Management**: Add sales transactions and review sales reports.
+3. **Sales Management**: Add sales transactions and review sales reports.

 ## Soft Delete Mechanism